 If you’ve been investing in producing high-quality content on your website and ensuring you have a reputable brand online, you're off to a good start.
 These are all positive signals to LLMs.

-Additionally, investing in good technical SEO will always be in your and your user’s best interest.
+Additionally, investing in good technical SEO will always be in your and your member's best interest.
 For example, using structured data (JSON-LD) will reduce “hallucinations” in LLMs.
 If your interest rates are in a standard HTML table, an AI might misread them.
 If they are in Schema.org markup, they become "facts."

 That said, what ranks well in Google is in no way an indication of what will show in an LLM.
 This dispels the myth that good GEO is simply good SEO.
 But it does mean that good SEO is a strong foundation to build off of.